Which Visa is the Most Suitable for your Start-up?

 You need to apply for a nonimmigrant visa if you are planning to go to the US as an entrepreneur.
 If you already have an established business in the US, then you need to apply for an immigrant visa to live there.

-There are many different visa types for entrepreneurs, each with its own opportunities and requirements.
-Therefore, applying for the right visa type after a good analysis is really important for your visa approval process.
+There are many different visa types for entrepreneurs, each with its opportunities and requirements.
+Therefore, applying for the right visa type after a proper analysis is essential for your visa approval process.

-All visa types and important information about those visas are listed here.
+All visa types and essential information about those visas are listed here.
 If you need more help about immigration, please read our other articles.

 B-1 Business Visitor

-You usually get right to be in the US for 6 months with this visa.
+You usually get right to be in the US for six months with this visa.
 This period can be expanded.

 F-1/OPT Optional Practical Training

-Students with a Science, Technology, Engineering and Maths (STEM) degree and also with F-1 visa can apply for another 17 months after their visa period has been finished.
+Students with a Science, Technology, Engineering, and Maths (STEM) degree and also with the F-1 visa can apply for another 17 months after their visa period has been finished.

 H-1B Specialty Occupation

-If you are planning to work for a business you started in the US, you may have right to apply for H-1B visa on condition that you are fulfilling the requirements.
-Your position in this business is required to be a special position that requires at least a bachelor’s degree and you are expected to have this bachelor’s degree.
+If you are planning to work for a business you started in the US; you may have right to apply for H-1B visa on condition that you are fulfilling the requirements.
+Your position in this business is required to be a unique position that requires at least a bachelor’s degree, and you are expected to have this bachelor’s degree.

 Holders of this visa type are allowed to work in the US up to three years.
-This period can be extended to 3-years-periods; however, it does not usually exceed 6 years.
-Yet, there are exceptions.
+This period can be extended to 3-years-periods; however, it does not usually exceed six years.
+There are exceptions.

 O-1A Extraordinary Ability and Achievements

-If you have an extraordinary talent in the fields of science, arts, education, business or sports, and if you can prove it, you are eligible to apply for this visa when you want to start a business in the US in your own field.
-“Extraordinary Talent” here means top level (expert level) in a field and it covers a low percentage of people.
+If you have an extraordinary talent in the fields of science, arts, education, business or sports, and if you can prove it, you are eligible to apply for this visa when you want to start a business in the US in your field.
+“Extraordinary Talent” here means a top level (expert level) in a field, and it covers a low percentage of people.

-This visa covers 3 years of work permit.
+This visa covers three years of work permit.
 It can be extended for one-year periods to let the holder of this visa complete some organizations or activities.